gitfrid/CzechFOI-SIM/README.md

 **dAEFI simulation unknown Basline. <br>One dAEFI per 5000 Doses RAND_DAY_RANGE 1-250 AVG_WND 14: AG_54-59**
 <br>

-The legend label "pe" calculates the mortality curves for D, DUVX, and DVX, assuming that the vx and uvx populations have the same hypothetical mortality probability (distribution).
+The legend label "pe" calculates the mortality curves for D, DUVX, and DVX, assuming that the vx and uvx populations have the same hypothetical mortality probability (distribution) - upper part of the first plot.
 Additionally, 1/5000 dAEFIs are added (legend label "ae").
 <br>

 The lower part of the first plot shows the result of the normalized mortality curves (deaths/100,000 people - legend label "n").
 Since the mortality probability for D, VX, and UVX is assumed to be identical, the normalized curves overlap.